 Our Analysis and Test Results

 Backcountry still makes the Women's Empire shorts, although the blue color we tested is no longer offered.
-They now come in Black, and Dusty Olive, shown below. -January 2021
+They now come in Black, Gargoyle, Moonlit Ocean, and Dusty Olive. -May 2021

 Backcountry has been selling outdoor gear and clothing for decades and is slowly building up its own line of outdoor clothing.
 Their Empire short has some excellent features, as well as some that had us scratching our heads.